Machine analysis and diagnostics

 Typical applications include rotating machinery analysis and processing vehicle or engine speed sweeps (run‐up/down) with respect to RPM or other time‐varying quantities.
 Fixed-bandwidth FFT order analysis is best suited for situations where sweep rates are relatively small or, for faster speed sweeps where the lower order numbers are of interest.
 Tracked order analysis is recommended for high-accuracy analyses of higher orders and fast-speed sweeps.

-Our Order Analysis and PULSE Reflex Order Analysis software provide PULSE with tachometers, autotrackers, order analyzers and related post-processing functions, as well as a wide range of display facilities and three additional trigger types – tacho, speed and speed interval – providing a complete diagnostic toolbox for everything from basic real-time order analysis (with and without tracking) to advanced order analysis with PULSE Reflex.
+Bk Connect Order Analysis provides tachometers, autotrackers, order analyzers and related post-processing functions, a wide range of display facilities and three additional trigger types – tacho, speed and speed interval – providing a complete diagnostic toolbox for everything from basic real-time order analysis with and without tracking to advanced order analysis with BK Connect.

 Moving parts in any rotating machine will eventually cause annoying vibrations that ultimately lead to breakdowns due to production and assembly tolerances, wear, and load variation.